jakesower/spectragraph/packages/core/README.md

 - **Temporal**: `$nowLocal`, `$nowUTC`, `$timestamp`

 For complete documentation of all available operations, see the [json-expressions documentation](https://github.com/jakesower/json-expressions).

+#### Custom Expressions

+Available expressions can be extended.
+Most stores accept `selectEngine` and `whereEngine` parameters.
+See the [json-expressions documentation](https://github.com/jakesower/json-expressions) for how to create and use custom expressions.

 #### Using Expressions in Queries